php-fig/fig-standards/proposed/PSR-2-advanced.md

 Declare visibility on all properties.
 Do not use `var` to declare a property.
 Declare only one property per statement.

+> N.b.
+Some projects prefix property names with a single underscore to indicate
+> protected or private visibility.
+This guide discourages but does not
+> disallow that practice.

 A property declaration looks like the following.

 ```php